sarath-Kumar-Ch/hello-world/README.md

 # hello-world

+Hello Everyone,

+This is Sarath, a graduate student of Northwest Mssouri State University!
-It is just a sample repository created for the GDP assignment
+It is just a sample repository created for the GDP assignment.